ADmad/cakephp-social-auth/README.md

     ],
     // Session key to which to write identity record to.
     'sessionKey' => 'Auth.User',
-    // The methods in user model which should be called in case of new user.
+    // The method in user model which should be called in case of new user.
     // It should return a User entity.
     'getUserCallback' => 'getUser',
     // SocialConnect Auth service's providers config. https://github.com/SocialConnect/auth/blob/master/README.md